Adobe Photoshop Vs. GIMP. This is the real challenge of photo editing.

 Before considering the differences between the two programs, let’s go through the history of the two software and their strengths and weaknesses.

-Adobe Photoshop, developed and distributed by Adobe, was born in 1990 to simplify and facilitate photographers in their work.
+Adobe Photoshop, developed and distributed by Adobe, was born in 1990 to simplify and facilitate photographers in their work. and now photoshop has a lot of versions, the most popular version Photoshop CC and cs6 and of course photoshop 2021.
+If you want to learn more about Photoshop CC vs. CS6 here.

 Since the beginning, the vocation of this program was and is professional.